wp-plugins/vertical-news-scroller/readme.txt

 =Pro Version Features=

+1. Now pro version has two type news style modern(jquery scroller) and classic(marquee).
-1. Admin can set any post or page as a news no need to add edit news manually.
+2. Admin can set any post or page as a news no need to add edit news manually.
-2. Go to add or edit post or page and checkbox check add this post or page as news.
+3. Go to add or edit post or page and checkbox check add this post or page as news.
-3.No advertise in plugin.
+4.No advertise in plugin.

 [Get Support](http://my-php-scripts.net/)